ciarandeg/AudioRegions/README.md

 **NOTE:** You probably shouldn't actually use this mod; it's fairly fully-featured, but it's a prototype with several major bugs that will not be fixed.
-I'm currently working on the production version, SoundBounds, which will be stable and built with Kotlin+Architectury rather than Java+Forge
+I'm currently working on the production version, SoundBounds, which will be stable and built with Kotlin+Architectury rather than Java+Forge.

 ## Features
 - Smooth, customizable-length fades between tracks